afcarl/tf_standardmodels/README.md

 These architectures are implemented as `scikit-learn`-compatible models.
-To code these models, I was inspired by the great [`aymericdamien/TensorFlow-Examples`](https://github.com/aymericdamien/TensorFlow-Examples) GitHub repository: do not hesitate to visit it if you aim at building your own neural network models using Tensor Flow.
+To code these models, I was inspired by the great [`aymericdamien/TensorFlow-Examples`](https://github.com/aymericdamien/TensorFlow-Examples) GitHub repository: you should visit it if you aim at building your own neural network models using Tensor Flow.

 # Requirements